MercuryWorkshop/anuraOS/documentation/appdevt.md

-# Application development
+# The Hitchhiker's Guide to AnuraOS App Development

-See [This Document](./templates/template.app/README.md) for instructions on how to set up a basic iFrame app.
+See [this document](./templates/template.app/README.md) for instructions on how to set up a basic iFrame app.

 # AnuraOS Apps